-Facebook: In privacy settings, you can select whether you want your profile page included in search results.
+In privacy settings, you can select whether you want your profile page included in search results.

-Even if you hide your profile from the web, you might still want to restrict access to other Facebook users.
+Even if you hide your profile from the web, you might still want to restrict access to fellow Facebook users.
 A hiring manager with their own account could find you using the search bar, skipping Google altogether.

-Twitter: Differentiating your Twitter name and username from your professional name will eventually remove the account from Google search results, according to Twitter.
+Differentiating your Twitter name and username from your professional name will eventually remove the account from Google search results, according to Twitter.

-Paste a link to the questionable tweet in Google’s quick removal tool.
-(If you’re not sure if you have damaging tweets, you can have Twitter send you a link to download your archive for inspection.)
+Locking access to your tweets with a password will also stop search engines like Google from cataloging them.
+If your newly-protected tweets still show up in search, there’s recourse.
+Paste a link to the questionable tweet in Google’s quick removal tool (above).
+(If you’re not sure whether you have potentially damaging tweets, you can have Twitter send you a link to download your archive for inspection.)

-You’ll likely find, for example, that your headshot on any one of these platforms will come up as a top Google Images result.
-So pick a professional one.
+That’s how to share or hide your networking profiles in search results.
+How you improve them is mostly about common sense.
+You’ll likely find, for example, that your headshot on any one of these platforms will come up as a top Google Images result, so pick a professional one.